 - Idiopathic

-Viruses are much more common than bacteria as pathogens causing sialadenitis.
+Viruses are more common than bacteria as pathogens causing sialadenitis.
 Of viral causes, mumps is the most common, affecting either the parotid (more common) or the submandibular gland, yet other viral causes include coxsackie, parainfluenza, and HIV*.

 *HIV parotitis is classically either a non-painful swelling or asymptomatic